 The general population could be exposed to PFAS via inhalation of indoor or outdoor air (with PFAS possibly being released to the atmosphere via manufacturing processes or via disposal, i.e., incineration), ingestion of drinking water and food, and dermal contact with PFAS-containing products (ATSDR, 2018a).
 Exposure might also occur via hand-to-mouth transfer of materials containing these compounds (ATSDR, 2018a).
 The oral route of exposure has been considered the most important one among the general population, however (Klaunig et al., 2015).
 Contaminated drinking water is likely to be a significant source of exposure.
-Due to the high water solubility and mobility of PFAS in groundwater (and lack of remediation technology at water treatment facilities), populations consuming drinking water from any contaminated watershed could be exposed to PFAS (Sun et al., 2016).
+Due to the moderate water solubility and mobility of PFAS in groundwater (and general lack of remediation technology at water treatment facilities), populations consuming drinking water from any contaminated watershed could be exposed to PFAS (Sun et al., 2016).
+Use of powdered granulated carbon is more efficient in removing longer-chain PFAS (Sun et al., 2016).
 Gebbink et al. (2015) modeled exposure to PFBA among the adult general population using a number of exposure scenarios based on the 5th, median, and 95th percentiles of all input exposure parameters.
 "Intermediate" exposure (i.e., based on median inputs for all exposure parameters) from direct and indirect (i.e., precursor) sources was estimated to be 19 pg/kg-day.
-Of the pathways evaluated (i.e., ingestion of dust, food, water; inhalation of air), direct intake of PFBA in water accounted for the largest portion (approximately 90-100%) of total exposure for all three exposure scenarios considered.
+Of the pathways evaluated (i.e., ingestion of dust, food, water; inhalation of air), direct intake of PFBA in water accounted for the largest portion (approximately 90%-100%) of total exposure for all three exposure scenarios considered.

 Several PFAS have been monitored in the human population as part of the National Health and Nutrition Examination Survey [NHANES; CDC (2019)], but PFBA was not among those measured.
 PFBA has also been detected in breastmilk and baby food products, indicating a potential additional route of exposure for infants.
-Antignac et al. (2013) reports that PFBA was detected in 17% (8 of 48) of breastmilk samples in a population of French mothers, with a mean concentration of 0.081 μ g/L. Lorenzo et al. (2016) further reported that PFBA was detected in breastmilk, infant formulas, dry cereal baby food, and processed baby food in Valencia, Spain.
+Antignac et al. (2013) reports that PFBA was detected in 17% (8 of 48) of breastmilk samples in a population of French mothers, with a mean concentration of 0.081 μg/L. Lorenzo et al. (2016) further reported that PFBA was detected in breastmilk, infant formulas, dry cereal baby food, and processed baby food in Valencia, Spain.